MAINTENANCE MECHANIC SENIOR

 This is an emergency essential classification subject to emergency release procedures.
 Employees in this classification must be willing and available for duty at such hours, day or night and are required to remain or report for duty at such hours as needed to maintain the continuous operation of this agency.

-If you are the selected candidate you will be required to take a Pre-Employment Physical.
+If you are the selected candidate you will be required to complete a Pre-Employment Physical.
 This will assess your ability to safely perform the essential functions of the position.

 A Maintenance Mechanic Senior is the advanced level of work in the building and grounds maintenance trades.
 An employee in this class is required to perform general maintenance tasks such as simple construction, repairs to roadways and walks, routine preventative maintenance, heavy janitorial and general services work.
 Although the bulk of the employee’s work time is spent in the actual performance of maintenance and repair tasks, on occasion the employee may serve as a lead worker.